August 11th, 2008

 I’m not doubting Tolle’s personal experience, I’m just saying it’s extraordinary and not the norm.
 Given that his awakening was discontinuous — following a condition of near-suicidal hopelessness, I consider it a freak happening, akin to winning the lottery.
 Read more

-2 Responses to 'The Woof and the Warp of the Now'
+Comments are off for this post 'The Woof and the Warp of the Now'

 Filed Under: Diamond Approach and Time